 Students must complete the enroll services process in order to be able to access electronic resources at NDSU.
 This includes your NDSU email account, Blackboard, Campus Connection, and electronic resources available through the NDSU Library, among others.

 Campus Connection is the official class registration system used at NDSU.
 Unless you are in a graduate-level Great Plains IDEA program, the process for registering for Distance and Continuing Education classes is the same as registering for all other NDSU classes.
-A current schedule of classes offered through Distance and Continuing Education is available on this page, which will include the class number needed for registering and a link to Campus Connection.
+All online classes are listed in the Campus Connection registration system.